Photo of a notebook with a list of Self Care items

 • Make the bed and open the windows: This simple act gives me a sense of accomplishment right away, and the fresh air helps me wake up and feel more alert.

 Incorporating even one small habit into your routine can make a noticeable difference in how you feel, both mentally and physically.
-It’s these little shifts that build a more fulfilling, energized life over time.
+It’s these little shifts that will help you feel better over time.

 Similar Posts